carloskafka/heroku/README.md

 - [Java on Heroku](https://devcenter.heroku.com/categories/java)

 You can check this app running on [sisrelogioponto.herokuapp.com](https://sisrelogioponto.herokuapp.com), at first time it will delay a bit to load because it will start a new node but the second time it will load faster.

+At url [sisrelogioponto.herokuapp.com/db](https://sisrelogioponto.herokuapp.com/db), you can check some values reading from postgres database.